2019 floods: The latest road closures in Ottawa, Gatineau and beyond

 - Leo Lane is closed.

 Several paths maintained by the National Capital Commission are also closed.

 The Ecolos ferry between Rockland and Thurso, the Bourbonnais ferry between Masson-Angers and Cumberland and the Quyon ferry are not running because of the flooding.

 The Quebec Ministry of Transportation is closing all the on and off-ramps from Highway 50 to rue Saint-Louis, with a detour along boulevard de la Gappe.

 A westbound lane of Highway 50 near Lac Leamy was closed overnight Monday because of flooding.
-Further lane closures may happen on the Draveurs bridge depending on water levels and the flow of rush hour traffic.

 The Alonzo-Wright Bridge between boulevard la Vérendrye and Highway 105 is dedicated to only westbound traffic from 5:30 to 9:30 a.m. and eastbound traffic only from 3 to 6:30 p.m.